How Does the Mobile Office Delivery Process Work?

 The Day of Delivery

 The assigned driver will call you from the road and tell you that they are on their way.
 When the driver arrives at the job site, they will set up the office trailer in the vicinity of the pre-marked area.
-Depending on the size of the office trailer, you can expect the installation to take about 60-90 minutes.
-Typically, the office trailer is stabilized and leveled using adjustable jack stands, but concrete blocks will be used with larger office trailers or modular buildings.
+Installation typically takes 60–90 minutes.
+Leveling is done using jack stands or concrete blocks for larger units.

 The Return Process at Lease-End